Hyper-X: A Unified Hypernetwork for Multi-Task Multilingual Transfer: Abstract

 \section{Abstract}

 Massively multilingual models are promising for transfer learning across tasks and languages.
 However, existing methods are unable to fully leverage training data when it is available in different task-language combinations.
-To exploit such heterogeneous supervision we propose \textbf{Hyper-X}, a unified hypernetwork that generates weights for parameter-efficient adapter modules conditioned on both tasks and language embeddings.
-By learning to combine task and language-specific knowledge our model enables zero-shot transfer for unseen languages and task-language combinations.
-Our experiments on a diverse set of languages demonstrate that Hyper-X achieves the best gain when a mixture of multiple resources is available while performing on par with strong baselines in the standard scenario.
-Finally, Hyper-X consistently produces strong results in few-shot scenarios for new languages and tasks showing the effectiveness of our approach beyond zero-shot transfer.
+To exploit such heterogeneous supervision, we propose \textbf{Hyper-X}, a single hypernetwork that unifies multi-task and multilingual learning with efficient adaptation.
+This model generates weights for adapter modules conditioned on both tasks and language embeddings.
+By learning to combine task and language-specific knowledge, our model enables zero-shot transfer for unseen languages and task-language combinations.
+Our experiments on a diverse set of languages demonstrate that Hyper-X achieves the best or competitive gain when a mixture of multiple resources is available, while being on par with strong baselines in the standard scenario.
+Hyper-X is also considerably more efficient in terms of parameters and resources compared to methods that train separate adapters.
+Finally, Hyper-X consistently produces strong results in few-shot scenarios for new languages, showing the versatility of our approach beyond zero-shot transfer.\footnote{Our code for Hyper-X will be released at\\ \url{https://github.com/ahmetustun/hyperx}}